-Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Public Health Goal (PHG):

+The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG):

+The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the USEPA.

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL):

+The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs or MCLGs as is economically and technologically feasible.
-Secondary MCLs (SMCLs) are set to protect the odor, taste, and appearance of drinking water.
+Secondary MCLs (SMCLs) are set to protect the odor, taste and appearance of drinking water.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL):

+The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG):

+The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Primary Drinking Water Standard (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Primary Drinking Water Standard (PDWS):

+MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

-Regulatory Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Regulatory Action Level:

+The concentration of a contaminant which, if exceeded, triggers treatment of other requirements that a water system must follow.

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT):

+A required process intended to reduce the level of a contaminant in drinking water.

+Turbidity:

-Turbidity: A water clarity indicator that measures cloudiness of the water, and is also used to indicate the effectiveness of the filtration system.
+A water clarity indicator that measures cloudiness of the water and is also used to indicate the effectiveness of the filtration system.
 High turbidity can hinder the effectiveness of disinfectants.

 Cryptosporidium is a parasitic microbe found in most surface water.
-SFRWS regularly tests for this waterborne pathogen and found it at very low levels in source water and treated water in 2020.
+The SFRWS regularly tests for this waterborne pathogen and found it at very low levels in source water and treated water in 2021.
 However, current test methods approved by the USEPA do not distinguish between dead organisms and those capable of causing disease.
 Ingestion of Cryptosporidium may produce symptoms of nausea, abdominal cramps, diarrhea, and associated headaches.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

-CITY OF MILLBRAE WATER QUALITY DATA FOR 2020
+CITY OF MILLBRAE

+WATER QUALITY DATA FOR 2021

-The table below lists all 2020 detected drinking water contaminants and the information about their typical sources.
+This report is a snapshot of last year's water quality.
+The tables below list detected contaminants in our drinking water in 2021 and the information about their typical sources.
 Contaminants below detection limits for reporting are not shown, in accord with regulatory guidance.
-SFRWS holds a SWRCB-DDW monitoring waiver for some contaminants in its surface water supply and therefore the associated monitoring frequencies are less than usual.
+The wholesaler holds a SWRCB monitoring waiver for some contaminants in the surface water supply and therefore their monitoring frequencies are less than annual.